tomlm/tomlm/README.md

 ### Hi there
 I'm Tom Laird-McConnell.
 I am a retired software engineer who got his start as a teenager writing software for commodore computers.
-I spent over 30 years of my career at Microsoft.
+I spent over 30 years of my career at Microsoft where I worked on things as diverse as networking software, kids software, search engines and conversation AI.

 Projects I wrote or have contributed significantly to:
 * [Lucene.Net Azure Storage](https://github.com/tomlm/Lucene.Net.Store.Azure)